Kate selected a Hobbs coat purchased back in September for her visit to Liverpool today.

 More on the restaurant where Kate began her appointments today from its website:

 The Brink is a revolutionary new venue that’s so much more than your usual cafe bar.
 We’ve taken alcohol out of the mix to provide a truly welcoming, creative and intelligent space where people from all backgrounds and walks of life can dine, hang out, socialise and relax.

+The Brink is affiliated with one of Kate’s patronages, Action on Addiction.
 Below, Kate meets staff at The Brink.

-Having appointments on Valentine’s Day makes for some very sweet sentiments indeed, a Telegraph story shares some of what Jaqson planned to say to the Duchess:
+A Daily Telegraph story shares some of what Jaqson planned to say to the Duchess:

 “…he said: “I have wrote in the card ‘Dear Kate, Happy Valentine’s Day, I love you, from Jaqson’.
 “I’m also giving her some flowers, red roses, and little cupcake.